 Summary of Changes to this List

-- Ecuador and Sudan have been removed from the FATF listing and monitoring process due to their significant progress in establishing the legal and regulatory framework to address all or nearly all their strategic AML/CFT deficiencies on a technical level.
-These jurisdictions will work with their respective FATF-Style Regional Bodies as they continue to address the full range of AML/CFT issues identified as part of the mutual evaluation process.
+- Guyana has been removed from the FATF listing and monitoring process due to its significant progress in establishing the legal and regulatory framework to address all or nearly all of its strategic AML/CFT deficiencies on a technical level.
+This jurisdiction will work with its FATF-Style Regional Bodies as it continues to address the full range of AML/CFT issues identified as part of the mutual evaluation process.

 FinCEN Guidance regarding jurisdictions listed in Section I of this Advisory